hypriot/docker-machine-hypriot/README.md

 You may find our still working docker-machine-hypriot up to version 0.4.1 binary at http://blog.hypriot.com/downloads/

+If you want to contribute or build the binary from source read the [Contributing Guide](https://github.com/hypriot/docker-machine-hypriot/blob/master/CONTRIBUTING.md)

 # Docker Machine Hypriot Driver

 This is a plugin for [Docker Machine](https://docs.docker.com/machine/) allowing